aileencomer/driving-engine/guides/best-practices/background-service/Android.md

 }
 ```

 This service will need extend the `Service` class.
-In addition, to capture Drive Engine events, we'll need to implement the `DEMDrivingEngineManager.EventListener` interface.
+In addition, to capture Driving Engine events, we'll need to implement the `DEMDrivingEngineManager.EventListener` interface.

 ## Capture Drive Events
 Before the SDK starts, we need it to let it know that our service will capture drive events.
 Let's create a function to do so and change the `onCreate` of our service to call it.